zhengshou/scnn/README.md

 This code has been tested on Ubuntu 14.04 with NVIDIA GTX 980 of 4GB memory for models based on C3D-v1.0 and tested with NVIDIA Titan
 X GPU of 12GB memory for models based on C3D-v1.1.

 Current code suffices to run demo, repeat our experimental results, and train your own models.
 Please use "Issues" to ask questions or report bugs.
-Thanks.
-[Mar.
-2019: we stop maintaining new issues for this repository because many people have successfully reproduced our results and most common questions have been addressed in the closed issues.]
+Thanks. [ Mar.
+2019: we stop maintaining new issues for this repository because many people have successfully reproduced our results and most common questions have been raised and addressed in the closed issues. ]

 ### License